Why stores are saying “hero bonus” instead of “hazard pay”

 “So if there is litigation, that’s a word they can point to,” Tippett said.

-Deborah Berkowitz, the National Employment Law Project’s worker health and safety program director, points out another issue with the semantics of “hazard pay.”
+Deborah Berkowitz, the National Employment Law Project’s worker health and safety program director, pointed out another issue with the semantics of “hazard pay.”

 “It can be misinterpreted to mean that companies don’t have to protect workers from COVID-19 as long as they pay them more,” Berkowitz said in an email.
 “It’s a term used prior to the [Occupational Health and Safety Administration] law in 1970, when employers didn’t have the responsibility to provide safety conditions to workers.”